 6. Infection: A spinal epidural abscess or a paraspinal abscess can compress the spinal cord or spinal nerves in the thoracic spine, causing pain and other symptoms.

-7. Osteoporosis: This is a condition affecting the bones.
-It weakens them, making them more likely to fracture and less likely to carry your weight well.
+7. Osteoporosis: This is a condition affecting the bones, and you may not know you have osteoporosis until you suffer a spinal fracture (eg, vertebral compression fracture).
+Osteoporosis can gradually weaken your bones, making them more likely to fracture and less likely to carry your weight well.
 If you have osteoporosis in your thoracic spine, you may develop upper back pain.
 Weakened vertebrae don't support your body's weight as well, so your muscles, ligaments, and tendons have to work harder to make up for the vertebrae.
 That can lead to sprain, strain, or muscle fatigue.